Sleep Apnea and Snoring Treatment

-Sleep apnea is a medical condition that should never be ignored.
-When a person suffers from this disorder, he or she repeatedly starts and stops breathing when they are sleeping, and this may occur hundreds of times each night.
-Sleep apnea comes in many forms, with the most common being obstructive sleep apnea.
-This type of apnea occurs when the muscles of the throat relax.
+The most common form of sleep apnea is obstructive sleep apnea, which occurs when the muscles of the throat relax.
 A dentist may need to be seen to assist in the treatment of this condition, one which is often marked by drowsiness during the day and loud snoring at night.
-What do individuals need to know about this condition?

-When a person suffers from sleep apnea, they are at risk of low blood oxygen levels.
-Also, the person lacks the sleep needed to function correctly throughout the day.
-This may bring about fatigue, accidents at work, car accidents, and more.
+When a person suffers from sleep apnea, they are at risk of low blood oxygen levels and often lack the sleep needed to function correctly throughout the day.
+This may bring about fatigue, accidents at work, anxiety, and more.

 Individuals with high blood pressure may find their condition worsens if they suffer from obstructive sleep apnea, and those with diabetes find they are more at risk of this condition.
 People who are overweight are more at risk of sleep apnea, and this condition makes it harder to lose weight.
-These are only a few of the many dangers associated with this condition; thus, treatment needs to be sought promptly.
+Treatment should be sought promptly for those who may be at risk.

 Sleep Apnea Symptoms

-Many individuals suffer from this condition, yet don’t realize it.
-When a loved one complains about their loud snoring, they find there is an issue.
+Many individuals show symptoms of sleep apnea, though they may not realize it.
+Often a loved one may complain about the loud snoring of the individual, which may signify a larger issue.
 Others report choking while sleeping or gasping for air, as reported by their loved ones.
 People who wake up with a headache every morning may suffer from sleep apnea, and those who have memory issues may be lacking sleep as a result of apnea.

-A dry mouth or sore throat every morning is a sign of sleep apnea, along with restless moving during sleep.
-Individuals who get up repeatedly in the night to go to the bathroom may be suffering from sleep apnea, and the same is true of those who wake up at night from their snoring or because they lack air.
-If you have any of these symptoms, you need to speak to your doctor or dentist to determine if sleep apnea is the issue.
+A dry mouth or sore throat every morning can be a sign of sleep apnea, along with restless moving during sleep.
+Individuals who get up repeatedly in the night to go to the bathroom may be suffering from sleep apnea, and the same is true of those who wake up at night from snoring or because they lack air.
+If you have any of these symptoms, speak to your doctor or dentist to determine if sleep apnea may be the issue.

 The Types Of Sleep Apnea

 There are three basic types of sleep apnea.
-Obstructive sleep apnea remains the most common and occurs when the throat muscles relax when a person sleeps.
+Obstructive sleep apnea remains the most common and occurs when the throat muscles relax while a person sleeps.
 These muscles support the structures of the mouth, such as the tonsils and soft palate.
 When they relax, the airway closes down, temporarily halting the passage of air.
-Once the brain realizes this is occurring, it wakes the person up to allow the airway to reopen.
-Most individuals don’t fully wake up when this happens, and the person may snort when the airway opens.
+Once the brain realizes this is occurring, it wakes the person to allow the airway to reopen.
+Most individuals do not fully wake up when this happens, and the person may snort when the airway opens.
 This can occur hundreds of times throughout the night.

 Central sleep apnea, in contrast, takes place when the brain neglects to send the proper signals to the muscles involved in breathing.
 Individuals with this type of sleep apnea find they have trouble getting to sleep at night or remaining asleep.
 Besides, they often report they are short of breath, and this condition is severe, as it may bring about heart disease or a stroke.
 With complex sleep apnea, the person suffers from both central and obstructive sleep apnea.
 This type of condition is scarce.